PSYCHIATRIC DRUGS:

 alized elderly... half of the antipsychotics prescribed for

-nursing home residents could not be explained by the diagnosis in
+nursing home residents could not be explained by the diagnosis

 the patient's chart.
 Researchers suspect the drugs are commonly